Student Leadership Conferences

 Represent: Student Leadership Conference

-Details for Represent: Student Leadership Conference coming September 2018.
+Registration for Represent: Student Leadership Conference coming end of March 2019.

 Please contact firstname.lastname@example.org for more information on Represent programming.

-There are various options to attain funding for Represent.
+There are various options to attain funding for our conferences.
 Be sure to check in with your college/faculty for more details.
 Unsure where to look?
 Check out our Funding List.

 Leading Together: A Student Leadership Conference